neuralabc/mvcomp/docs/FirstLevel/index.rst

         Tremblay, SA, Alasmar, Z, Pirhadi, A, Carbonell, F, Iturria-Medina, Y, Gauthier, C, Steele, CJ, (2024).
 MVComp toolbox: MultiVariate Comparisons of brain MRI features accounting for common information across metrics.
         BioRxiv, https://doi.org/10.1101/2024.02.27.582381.

+You will also find detailed steps for different use cases here: https://mvcomp.readthedocs.io/en/latest/UserGuide/index.html

 =================================
 --------------
 **Installation**
 --------------
-To install `mvcomp`, you can clone the repository from GitHub and add the path to the package in your python script:
+To install MVComp, you can clone the repository from GitHub and add the path to the package in your python script:

 to clone: